 Live links (published links) make sure everyone has access to their data in an easy way, anytime they want.
 Live links help everyone get access to their data in an easy way, anytime they want.
 Live links allow allow as many people as you want to view your KPI dashboard.
 For organizations that track KPIs for clients, this is especially useful as it streamlines the line of communication.

 Foster Teamwork with your KPI Presentation on a Wallboard

 Live links mirror KPIs from your business dashboard, which means that they are continuously updated.
 Allocating time to create dashboards with the KPIs your executives always request in their end of month KPI report will simplify the reporting process and create the habit of monitoring these metrics at all times, not just at end of month for reporting.

 Another great aspect of wallboards, they foster teamwork in the workplace.
 Get everyone in the organization talking about each other's performance.
 Prompt questions from other departments and get everyone talking.

 Using a wallboard to display a dashboard is a great way to keep performance metrics at the forefront of your team's mind.
 Displaying dashboards on wallboards demonstrates the significance of these KPIs to your entire team, and others within the organization so everyone’s in the know.
-Take a look at how our marketing team uses a wallboard in the office.
+Salesforce dashboards are popular to display on TVs.